Gingerbread Cookies

 • ½ cup light cooking molasses

-• ¼ cup almond or nut & seed butter
+• ¼ cup almond butter or nut & seed butter

 • 1½ tsp vanilla